devlinjunker/practice.node6/README.md

 5. Added flow and ran `flow init` for .flowconfig + `flow` preset
 6. Added nodemon for running flow on file changes
 7. Added my eslintrc yaml file with a few removals to make quick js development easier

-## Notes
-  Atom still displays lint errors in the editor if you have linter-eslint package, installed so you will probably implicitly use the linting if this is your dev strategy.
-   If you are using an editor without linting tips, you may want to use the `simple-watch` and `simple-build` commands so you bypass linting during the compile/build process.

-  - [ ] May want to set more eslint rules to just warnings? or create a production linter file that enforces style harsher?